New registration rate goes to $125.00

 Friday Night Icebreaker will be at the Best Western Hotel Hospitality Room (large room)

-This year’s staff includes the addition of Ted Barrett, major League Baseball Umpire.
-Returning for the second year are Rob Drake, Lance Barrett, Matt Arcovio, Ryan Beylo and Andy Draper.
-Tentatively scheduled to be attending is Major League Umpire Sam Holbrook.
-For more information abot the instructors, see below.
+This year’s staff includes the addition of Joe West, major League Baseball Umpire (tentative).
+Returning for the third year are Rob Drake, Lance Barrett, Ryan Beylo Don Gollar,and Andy Draper.
+For more information about the instructors, see below.

 Registration is limited to the first 120 umpires.
 The cost for this clinic is 100.00 per person if paid by November 30.
 Price increases to $125.00 after November 30.
 All payments are preferred via PayPal on this website.
 If you wish to pay by check, please contact firstname.lastname@example.org.